eipm/ERVmap/README.md

 ```
 **NOTE:** Adjust the memory settings of the docker container if needed, but recall that STAR requires about 32G of RAM (see [Optional Parameters](#optparam)).

 **NOTE:** The BAM files are rsync'ed into the `outputDir` folder.
-Make sure to have sufficient disk space on the.
+Make sure to have sufficient disk space.
 By cleaning up the `work` folder, e.g. by running `nextflow clean`, the bam files will be removed.
 The ERVmap results are copied into `outputDir` and thus are permanent.

 ----